Instead of the milk of human kindness: troubles.

 The main sources are (1) ICD-10 Classification of Mental and Behavioural Disorders by the World Health Organisation (WHO), Geneva, 1992, and (2) the Diagnostic and Statistical Manual of Mental Disorders, fourth Edition (DSM-IV) of 1994, by the American Psychiatric Association (APA), Arlington, VA.
 DSM-IV-TR is a text revision of it from 2000 and replacing DSM-IV.
 In 2013 came DSM-5.
 It is much like its predecessor, DSM-4-TR.

-The material here was compiled by me some years ago.
-Note the reservation set annexed to the survey. - TK, 2011
+The material here was compiled before 2010, in the main.
+Note the reservation set annexed to the survey.

 A personality disorder is a severe disturbance in the character constitution and behaviour tendencies of the individual.
 Usually several areas of the personality are involved.
 Such a disturbance is nearly always associated with considerable personal and social disruption.